-However, if you are selling properties in lower price ranges, you might need to take an extra look at your break-even, since according to my calculated guesstimate of marketing performance data, your cost per transaction or closing is likely to be in the ballpark of $2,305.
+However, suppose you are selling properties in lower price ranges.
+In that case, you might need to take a different look at your break-even since, according to my calculated guesstimate of marketing performance data, your cost per transaction or closing is likely to be in the ballpark of $2,305.

-What particularly impressed me was the automatic and behavior-based lead nurturing system, based on different priority labels, which makes it easier for you to decide which leads you need to engage next in line.
+What particularly impressed me was the automatic and behavior-based lead nurturing system based on different priority labels.
+It makes it easier for you to decide which lead to engage with next in line.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.